By: Heather Keys

 Kipi

 The lovely village of Kipi is known for its arched stone bridges, such as the Kontodimos or Lazaridis Bridge, the Plakidas Bridge, and the Mylos Bridge.
-These bridges, dating back centuries, showcase the region’s architectural ingenuity and historical significance.

 Vitsa

-Vitsa is another charming village with traditional stone houses, cobbled streets, and vibrant floral courtyards.
+Vitsa is another charming village with traditional stone houses, cobbled streets, and lovely floral courtyards.
 It’s an excellent starting point for hikes towards the nearby Vikos Gorge and the Monastery of St. John the Baptist.

 Aristi

-The Beautiful Landscapes of Zagori
+Zagori’s Beautiful Landscapes

 The Vikos Gorge